himeshparashar/himeshparashar/README.md

 ### - 👋 Hi, there I’m Himesh Parashar
 - 👀 I’m interested in Full Stack WebDev , Web Desinging , Ethical Hacking , Bug Hunting , Bash & Python Scripting , Content Writing
-- 🌱 I’m currently learning Web Development...
+- 🌱 I’m currently learning Web Development & anything I love 🤣...
 - 💞️ I’m looking to collaborate on Nothing.
 - Currently maintaing https://www.techiebank.live
 - 📫 How to reach me himeshparasharsh@protonmail.com
+-  ⚡ Fun fact: I am a Fitness freak too !...
+ - 🥅 2021 Goals: Wants to learn Building Advanced Web Apps And Flutter..
 <!---
 himeshparashar/himeshparashar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.